agentgt/ezpwdgen/README.md

 Is a deterministic offline password generator that creates passwords that are [easy to remember](https://xkcd.com/936/).

-It does this using either the [EFF word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) or the Unicode [Emoji Annotation keyword database](http://unicode.org/emoji/charts/emoji-annotations.html).
+It does this using either the [EFF word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) or the Unicode [Emoji Annotation keyword database](http://unicode.org/emoji/charts/emoji-annotations.html) (Currently the Emoji one is hard coded).

 This allows you to create unique passwords for various sites with out having to share the same password and without storing the created passwords.